-Furthermore there should be no attempt to exclude liability for loss or damage to the car or its contents during repaid.
+There should be no attempt to exclude liability for loss or damage to the car or its contents during repaid.
 Adequate insurance should be provided to cover such loss or damage and repairs should be guaranteed for a specific mileage or period.

-- That the customer should first refer the specific complaint to the dealer, director or senior executive
+- that the customer should first refer the specific complaint to the dealer, director or senior executive;

-- If there is no satisfactory resolution on behalf of the consumer from the dealer or manufacturer the consumer can write to the relevant trade association – however, this can only be done if the dealer is a member
+- if there is no satisfactory resolution on behalf of the consumer from the dealer or manufacturer the consumer can write to the relevant trade association – however, this can only be done if the dealer is a member;

-- The trade association will attempt to find a settlement between the dealer and consumer through a process of conciliation
+- the trade association will attempt to find a settlement between the dealer and consumer through a process of conciliation;

 - consumers can sue instead of choosing arbitration.